bbauska/LFS170x/readme.md

    width="100%" />
 </p>

 Hyperledger is an open source project with blockchains for you to build your solutions on and tools to support these blockchains.
+Learn more about Hyperledger
+<a href="https://www.hyperledger.org/use/distributed-ledgers">distributed ledgers</a> and
-Learn more about Hyperledger [distributed ledgers](https://www.hyperledger.org/use/distributed-ledgers) and [libraries](https://www.hyperledger.org/use/libraries) on the Hyperledger website.
+<a href="https://www.hyperledger.org/use/libraries">libraries</a> on the Hyperledger website.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ hyperledger websites: aries, besu, fabric, indy, iroha, and sawtooth ~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->